Patagonia R1 Pullover

 The Patagonia R1 Pullover fleece is an extremely versatile midlayer.
 Redesigned with thumbloops and an improved fit solidify this piece as a classic.
 R1(R) fleece - with it's high/low grid pattern for enhanced wicking, airflow and fast dry times - provides excellent stretch, warmth, and durability in a variety of temperatures A lighter weight, micro-grid fabric on inner collar, underarm gusset, and Variable Conditions Cuff, improves breathability and dry times where you need it most A re-engineered pattern offers a refined technical fit; offset seams provide comfort under outerwear and packs Center-front Slim-Zip with soft, kissing-welt zipper garage and chin flap for next-to-skin comfort Variable Conditions Cuff has discreet, on-seam thumb loops for added coverage, and a spiral stitch construction allows sleeves to push up easily without constricting forearms One left chest pocket has Slim Zip install and clean finished zipper garage

-From sunrise to sundown, from epic approaches to alpine traverses, the versatile R1(R) Pullover stretches, breathes, moves moisture and insulates.
-The finely tuned high/low interior grid polyester fabric (Polartec(R) Power Dry(R)) squashes down to practically nothing, has a terrific feel and remains durable and warm.
-The improved, technical fit accommodates light underlayers or works as a stand-alone top.
-Our new Variable Conditions Cuffs have discreet on-seam thumb loops and a spiral stitch construction that lets you push up the sleeves without constricting your forearms.
-New minimalist zippers reduce bulk, while lightweight micro-grid stretch polyester at the cuffs and armpits enhance breathability and dry times.
+Technical proficiency merges with simplicity: A beautiful line, your climbing partner, a rope and a rack.
+Start at the bottom and climb to the top.
+Our R1(R) Pullover maintains the same alpine-style elegance.
+Its finely tuned high/low interior grid polyester fabric (Polartec(R) Power Dry(R)) stretches, breathes, moves moisture and insulates.
+It squashes down to practically nothing, has a terrific feel and its technical fit accommodates light underlayers or works as a stand-alone top.
+Our Variable Conditions Cuffs have discreet on-seam thumb loops and a spiral-stitch construction that lets you push up the sleeves without constricting your forearms.
+Minimalist zippers reduce bulk, while lightweight micro-grid stretch polyester at the cuffs and armpits enhance breathability and dry times.
 A soft, kissing-welt zipper garage at the chin gives next-to-skin comfort.
 With a smooth, microfiber face for easy layering, offset shoulder seams for pack-wearing comfort and a zippered chest pocket.